-The Down Syndrome Clinic at Nationwide Children's Hospital is a family-centered clinic providing diagnostic and treatment services to children and adolescents with Down syndrome and their families.
+The Down Syndrome Clinic at Nationwide Children's Hospital is a family-centered clinic providing diagnostic and treatment services to children, adolescents, and young adults with Down syndrome and their families.

-Families are linked with medical, educational, social and financial supports in their communities as indicated and resources identified to assist them in meeting the unique needs of their child.
+Families are linked with medical, educational, social and financial supports in their communities as indicated and resources identified to assist them in meeting the unique needs of the patient.

-Our team of developmental pediatricians, psychologists, geneticists and advanced practice nurses maintain a close working relationship with the child's primary care physician throughout their care.
+Our team of developmental pediatricians, psychologists, geneticists and advanced practice nurses maintain a close working relationship with the child's/patient's primary care physician throughout their care.